whalderman/search-quality-rater-guidelines-tldr/docs/tldr/page-type.md

 ## Game

-::: tip High-Quality Characteristics for Game Sites/Pages
+::: tip High-Quality Characteristics for Game Pages

 :::

 ## Q&A

-::: tip High-Quality Characteristics for Q&A Sites/Pages
+::: tip High-Quality Characteristics for Q&A Pages

 :::

 ## Encyclopedia

-::: tip High-Quality Characteristics for Encyclopedia Sites/Pages
+::: tip High-Quality Characteristics for Encyclopedia Pages

 - Content is clearly written, no spelling mistakes
 - Includes citations